FrancescoMinchio/NLU_Assignement_2/README.md

 - "Report_2": the directory which contains the project report & comments.

-These assignments are implemented in Phyton by using Colab which are dividend in "Code" and "Result" sections.
+This assignments is implemented in Phyton by using Colab which is dividend in "Code" and "Result" sections.